j-w0ng/seniorServe/README.md

 # seniorServe
-application to connect seniors with volunteers to help them with their tasks
+Application to connect seniors with volunteers to help them with their tasks.

 note: this repository is only the backend portion of the application